kaliscandinavia/airgeddon-portals-Asus-Cisco-D-Link-Zyxel-and-Google-in-english/README.md

-Cred goto xpz3 & OscarAkaElvis for inspirasjon and code-fix whitch make this possible TODO.
+Cred goto xpz3 & OscarAkaElvis for inspirasjon and code-fix whitch make this possible TODO. https://github.com/xpz3/airgeddonplugins
-- This repo is available until added to;

-  https://github.com/xpz3/airgeddonplugins
+# Arcived as my  pull request is now merged to xpz3 repo and available there.